codewithkael/AndroidSimpleVideoCall/README.md

-# Simple Video Call Application Using WebRTC (Android) – Complete Guide
+# Simple Video Call Application Using WebRTC (Android-Jetpack Compose) – Complete Guide

 This project demonstrates how to build a simple video call application using the **WebRTC protocol**.
 The system consists of three main components: